Matrix models and a proof of the open analog of Witten's conjecture: Introduction

 \item All of its components~$G_i$ are critical.

 \item Any boundary component of $G_i$ has an odd number of points that are the boundary marked points or the legal sides of nodes.

 \item Ghost components do not contain the illegal sides of nodes.

 \end{itemize} A nodal ribbon graph with boundary is naturally embedded into the nodal surface $\Sigma=\left(\coprod_i\Sigma_i\right)/N$.
 The (doubled) genus of $\Sigma$ is called the genus of the graph.
-The notion of an isomorphism is also as in the non-nodal case. \end{definition}
+The notion of an isomorphism is also as in the non-nodal case. \end{definition} \begin{rmk} The genus of a closed, and in particular doubled, nodal surface $\Sigma$ is the genus of the smooth surface obtained by smoothing all nodes of $\Sigma.$ \end{rmk}

-In Figure~\ref{nodal} there is a nodal graph of genus~$0$, with~$5$ boundary marked points, $6$ internal marked points, three components, one of them is a ghost, two nodes, where a plus sign is drawn next to the legal side of a node and a minus sign is drawn next to the illegal side.
+In Figure~\ref{nodal}~there is a critical nodal graph of genus~$0$, with~$5$ boundary marked points, $6$ internal marked points, three components, one of them is a ghost, two nodes, where a plus sign is drawn next to the legal side of a node and a minus sign is drawn next to the illegal side.

+In Figure \ref{noncriticalnodal}~a non-critical nodal graph is shown.
+Here there is some vertex of degree $4,$ the components do not satisfy the parity condition and the ghost component has an illegal node.

 Denote by $G_{g,k,l}$ the set of isomorphism classes of critical nodal ribbon graphs with boundary of genus~$g$, with~$k$ boundary marked points,~$l$ faces and together with a bijective labeling $\alpha:\Faces(G)\stackrel{\sim}{\to} [l],$ The combinatorial formula in~\cite{RT} is